 Starting a business is an exciting, yet daunting process.
 This popular evening course aims to support anyone embarking on a new business venture providing them with the knowledge to build their business and succeed.

-Delivered as 10 weekly evening classes, the City Starting Up in Business short course combines academic expertise with practical knowledge - ideal for people looking to start their own business but not sure where to begin.
+Delivered as 10 weekly evening classes, the Starting Up in Business short course combines academic expertise with practical knowledge - ideal for people looking to start their own business but who are not sure where to begin.

 Participants should be keen to develop their own business idea.
 Anyone who has just started running their own business or is thinking of doing so will benefit from this course.

 Formal qualifications are not required but participants who do not speak good English may find this Business Start Up course challenging.